 The Seeding Regenerative Agriculture (SRA) project, launched and currently administered by Cruces Creatives, makes sustainable and regenerative agriculture easier to practice by coordinating peer-to-peer networking and knowledge-sharing among producers, as well as a range of support services.

-This work is supported through generous funding from the Santa Fe Community Foundation, the New Mexico Foundation, and the McCune Charitable Foundation.
+This work is supported through generous funding from the Santa Fe Community Foundation, the New Mexico Foundation, the McCune Charitable Foundation, and the Nusenda Foundation.

 By focusing its efforts around concentrated geographic areas and social networks, called Seed Groups, SRA shifts market practices, within concentrated sectors of the agricultural system, toward a new normal of regenerative agriculture.
 By replicating and expanding Seed Groups, SRA intends to move the agricultural sector toward a tipping point beyond which regenerative agriculture becomes a new normal.